 By Jeneba Kemoh

-The meeting was held at the Immigration Department in Kenema.
+The engagement took place at the SLRSA office in Kenema.